dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 ### Path names

 There are times when a Uri path segment is not a valid C# identifier.
-In those cases, the path segment can be specified as a string chained to rest of the path specification.
-String escaped segment can appear anywhere in the path chain.
+In those cases, the path segment can be specified as a string chained to rest of the path specification as a string.
+String escaped segments can appear anywhere in the path chain.

     google.storage.v1.b("uspto-pair").get();
     google.storage.("v1").b("uspto-pair").get();